Receiving regular updates

 When returns are generated through dividends or sale of your shares, we will credit the funds, less our fee (and for publicly listed shares, any broker fee), directly into your Investment Account and will let you know.
 This is unlikely to be for some time after your initial investment, maybe even years.

-If you choose the direct investment option, you will pay a one-time investment fee of 1.5% of the amount invested, subject to a cap of a £250 fee per investment.
+If you choose the direct investment option (Note: not all campaigns have a direct investment option), you will pay a one-time investment fee of 1.5% of the amount invested, subject to a cap of a £250 fee per investment.
 You will pay no ongoing fees or carry to us.

 What if a business fails?